Updated June 6th, 2022

 - it’s expensive to implement and requires quite a great deal of storage

-The problem of digital piracy and copyright infringement has plagued the scientific community for far too long, not to mention the reproducibility crisis and paywall restrictions.
+The problem of digital piracy and copyright infringement has plagued the scientific community for far too long.
+To add to this, you also see a reproducibility crisis and various paywall restrictions.
 With blockchain, you’re able to ensure that the copyright belongs to you and that the content trail leads back to the original owner, and not only.
 The potential benefits of blockchain for publishers and the publishing industry point to a bright future.

 Orvium wants to see blockchain become an integral part of the publishing industry.
 In fact, we protect your work with our built-in blockchain integration, whether you’re a researcher, publisher, or reviewer.
 We believe in a more open world.
 Check out more of what we do and how we get involved on our platform.